LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 ```

 ## Attributes (`ix.attributes`)
 Attributes allow the player to boost certain abilities over time.
 Both frameworks require one to register attributes, but they are done differently.
 In Clockwork, the `ATTRIBUTE` table needs to be defined and registered manually.
-In Helix, the `ATTRIBUTE` table is automatically defined and registered for you.
+In Lilia, the `ATTRIBUTE` table is automatically defined and registered for you.
 All you need to do is have `ATTRIBUTE.value = "value"`.
 The basic parts of the attribute needed is `ATTRIBUTE.name` and `ATTRIBUTE.description`.

-One extra feature for attributes in Helix is `ATTRIBUTE:OnSetup(client, value)` which is a function that gets called on spawn to apply any effects.
+One extra feature for attributes in Lilia is `ATTRIBUTE:OnSetup(client, value)` which is a function that gets called on spawn to apply any effects.
 For example, the stamina attribute changes the player's run speed by adding the amount of stamina points the player has.

 You can find an example at [https://github.com/bleonheart/LiliaTest/blob/master/plugins/stamina/attributes/sh_stm.lua](https://github.com/bleonheart/LiliaTest/blob/master/plugins/stamina/attributes/sh_stm.lua)

 ## Classes (`ix.class`)
 Classes are a part of the factions.
 They basically are a more specific form of a faction.
-Factions in Helix and Clockwork work similarly.
+Factions in Lilia and Clockwork work similarly.
 For instance, all classes are placed in the `classes` folder under the schema folder and use `CLASS` as the main variable inside the file.

 However: